davidhildebrand/hildebrand16/Hildebrand16_guide.md

 #####**Orienting**
 Displayed in the toolbar are the current position, section number, and zoom level.
 The current position is defined by the center of the field of view (x, y; in nm from the top left corner) and the section number (z-index; each ~60 nm):

 ![alt text][Tbl]

-The zoom level for the field of view can be set to visualize the full extents of the transverse section at low resolution or a restricted field of view at high resolution.
+The zoom level for the field of view can be set to visualize the full extents of the transverse section at low resolution or a restricted field of view at high resolution:

 ![alt text][Tbz]

 The approximate resolution associated with each zoom level is: